The Community Operating System

 - Diamond Key Scarcity System Proprietary tiered-access mechanism that creates verifiable, tradeable scarcity for community membership.
 Each Key is unique, numbered, and permanently tied to the fan's identity—driving both exclusivity and secondary market value.
 Patent Pending

-- Perpetual Community Support Fee Engine Automated royalty infrastructure that ensures creators earn on every secondary transaction—forever.
+- Perpetual Community Support Fee Engine Automated community support fee infrastructure that ensures creators earn on every secondary transaction—forever.
 Unlike one-time sales, this creates compounding passive income as a creator's catalog appreciates over time.
 Patent Pending

 - Geo-Gated Verification System Compliance-first architecture that automatically enforces geographic restrictions for NIL athletes and regulated creator categories.
 Built-in geo-fencing ensures legal compliance across all 50 states.
 Patent Pending